-These facilities were also launched in response to the Child Justice Act, 2008 [PDF].
+These facilities were launched in response to the Child Justice Act of 2008.
 The Act created an imperative for the department to treat children incarcerated with their mothers in a humane manner.

-The facilities cater for children up to two years, after which they are released to a legal guardian chosen or recommended by the mother.
+The facilities cater for children up to two years, after which they are released to a legal guardian chosen or recommended by the mother, where possible.

 The community forms an integral part of the rehabilitation of offenders on parole to reintegrate them as law-abiding citizens.
 Parole is used internationally to place offenders under supervision within the community.